-Since 6th April 2016, the capital gains tax on investments has reduced to 10% or 20%, from the previous rates of 18% or 28%.
-No change was made to the capital gains tax rate on residential investment property, which remained at 18% or 28%.
+A reduction in capital gains tax on investments has been announced, and will apply from 6th April 2016.
+The capital gains tax on investments will reduce to 10% or 20%, from the previous rates of 18% or 28%.
+No change has been made to the capital gains tax rate on residential investment property, which remains at 18% or 28%.

-- Capital gains tax on investments reduced to 10% or 20%
+- Capital gains tax on investments to reduce to 10% or 20%

-- Capital gains tax on residential investment property remained at 18% or 28%
+- Capital gains tax on residential investment property to remain at 18% or 28%

 - How much capital gains tax will investments save?